 - employ or incentivise anyone to arrange referrals or introductions of clients

 - make unsolicited visits or telephone calls, or send emails or letters, to anyone who has an existing attorney/client relationship.

-Touting is illegal.
-No credible attorney would risk being struck off the role, and no reputable law firm would break one of the cardinal rules of its own profession.
+Touting is considered unethical – and sometimes it’s illegal.
+No credible attorney would risk being struck off the roll, and no reputable law firm would break one of the cardinal rules of its own profession.